mokhtarivahid/safe-planner/README.md

 `-c <PLANNERS_LIST>`: a list of planners for dual planning mode, e.g., `-c ff` or `-c ff m` or `-c ff m fd`, ...

-`-r`: reverse the ranking of the classical domain when compiling from non-deterministic to deterministic.
+`-r`: reverse the ranking of the classical domains when compiling from non-deterministic to deterministic.
 The default ranking is Descending according to the length of actions' effects (note that it does not guarantee always to improve the performance, however, in some domains it dramatically improves the performance by avoiding producing misleading plans).

 `-a`: compile the non-deterministic domain into one classical domain using the all-outcome compilation strategy (the default compilation strategy is the single-outcome which translates into a set of ordered classical domains).